JOHNNY DEPP: Hi, Allen.

 But I wonder what’s happening to the whole world now.
 Recently a friend of mine in India sent me a very mean letter saying: “How dare you cut down acres of trees just to satisfy your ambition to be a poet and have your work printed.
 When the earth is in such a fantastic crisis, why must you be adding to it?”
 And I flashed on something Gregory [Corso] had said, that “no good news can be printed on bad news.”
 He was talking about The New York Times, but also about using paper.
 So the question is, what would be an interesting, skillful means to deal with this problem, rather than ignore it or reject it?
 I’m still puzzling over it.
 If you get any ideas, let me know!

-JD: I remember we talked about using hemp.
+Johnny: I remember we talked about using hemp.

-AG: Yeah, that was the best idea.
+Allen: Yeah, that was the best idea.
 Was that yours?

-JD: Yeah, because they used to make everything, rope and paper, out of hemp.
+Johnny: Yeah, because they used to make everything, rope and paper, out of hemp.

-JD: Yeah, I would love to.
+Johnny: Yeah, I would love to.
 Anytime, I’m around.

-AG: O.K.
+Allen: O.K.
 I love you.

-JD: Hey, thank you, man.
+Johnny: Hey, thank you, man.
 I love you, too.